web3/web3.js/docs/web3-eth-contract.rst

     myContract.methods.myMethod([param1[, param2[, ...]]]).encodeABI()

 Encodes the ABI for this method.
+The resulting hex string is 32-bit function signature hash plus the passed parameters in  Solidity tightly packed format.
 This can be used to send a transaction, call a method, or pass it into another smart contract's method as arguments.
+Set the `data` field on `web3.eth.send()` transaction as the `encodeABI()` payload and it is the same as calling the contract method with `contract.myyMethod.send()`.

+Some use cases for `encodeABI()` include: preparing a smart contract transaction for a multisignature wallet, working with offline wallets and cold storage and creating transaction payload for complex smart contract proxy calls.

 ----------
 Parameters